Zhongdao/VehicleReIDKeyPointData/README.md

 img_path x1 y1 x2 y2 ... x20 y20 orien
 ```
 ```(x_i,y_i)``` is the location of the *i*th key point of a vehicle, and ```orien``` is the orientation label.

+### Citation

+If you find this repo useful in your research, please consider to cite:

+	@InProceedings{Wang_2017_ICCV,
+		author = {Wang, Zhongdao and Tang, Luming and Liu, Xihui and Yao, Zhuliang and Yi, Shuai and Shao, Jing and Yan, Junjie and Wang, Shengjin and Li, Hongsheng and Wang, Xiaogang}, title = {Orientation Invariant Feature Embedding and Spatial Temporal Regularization for Vehicle Re-Identification}, booktitle = {The IEEE International Conference on Computer Vision (ICCV)}, month = {Oct},
+		year = {2017}
+	}

 ### Contact
 Please concact Zhongdao Wang (wcd17@mails.tsinghua.edu.cn) if you have questions about the annotations.